 To avoid any problems that might arise due to back-drive current, the MQFL converters limit the negative current that the converter can draw from its output terminals.
-The threshold for this back-drive current limit is placed sufficiently below zero so that the converter may operate properly down to zero load, but its absolute value (see the Electrical Characteristics) is small compared to the converter's rated output current.
+The threshold for this back-drive current limit is placed sufficiently below zero so that the converter may operate properly down to zero load, but its absolute value (see the Electrical Characteristics page) is small compared to the converter's rated output current.

-THERMAL CONSIDERATIONS: The suggested Power Derating Curves for this converter as a function of the case temperature and the maximum desired power MOSFET junction temperature are on the figure pages.
-All other components within the converter are cooler than its hottest MOSFET, which at full power is no more than 20°C higher than the case temperature directly below this MOSFET.
+THERMAL CONSIDERATIONS: Figure 5 shows the suggested Power Derating Curves for this converter as a function of the case temperature, input voltage and the maximum desired power MOSFET junction temperature.
+All other components within the converter are cooler than the hottest MOSFET.

-The Mil-HDBK-1547A component derating guideline calls for a maximum component temperature of 105°C. The power derating figure therefore has one power derating curve that ensures this limit is maintained.
+The Mil-HDBK-1547A component derating guideline calls for a maximum component temperature of 105°C. Power Derating Curve figure; therefore has one power derating curve that ensures this limit is maintained.
 It has been SynQor's extensive experience that reliable long-term converter operation can be achieved with a maximum component temperature of 125°C. In extreme cases, a maximum temperature of 145°C is permissible, but not recommended for long-term operation where high reliability is required.
-Derating curves for these higher temperature limits are also included in the power derating figure.
+Derating curves for these higher temperature limits are also included in Figure.
 The maximum case temperature at which the converter should be operated is 135°C.